ajpwilson/crimson-app/README.md

 To see what extra work I will put into the project, please view the issues tab above.

 ### Reaching out for Help
-I ran into an issue while working on the project, here is my post on StackOverflow: [https://stackoverflow.com/questions/60247043/typeerror-cannot-read-property-rocket-name-of-undefined-even-though-it-is](Type error undefined issue).
+I ran into an issue while working on the project, here is my post on StackOverflow: [Type error undefined issue](https://stackoverflow.com/questions/60247043/typeerror-cannot-read-property-rocket-name-of-undefined-even-though-it-is).